 Accessing our nature reserves during the pandemic

-Both Brandon Marsh and Parkridge have now been able to reopen to differing extents, due to the different ways in which these two reserves operate, and you can click on both these links to read more details about how you can visit both of these beautiful places again.
+Both Brandon Marsh and Parkridge will remain open but will be operating in a different way.
+You can click on both these links to read more details about how you can visit both of these beautiful places safely.

 We would like to thank everyone for their patience since the pandemic took hold, and look forward to seeing you all again soon.

 In light of the coronavirus outbreak, maintaining a connection with the natural world is more important than ever to ensure we're taking good care of our physical and mental health and wellbeing.

 It's really important to stay active and exercise where you can.
 Just a bit of time every day spent in nature can help relieve stress and improve mental wellbeing.
 This can be as simple as doing morning yoga in your own back garden!

 Many of our office-based staff are working from home and this will be the normal working practise until the current emergency passes.
 This may mean that the service from the main office is slower than usual, please bear with us and we apologise for any inconvenience caused.

 Click the link below for more information about how to keep yourself occupied, healthy and in touch with nature.